 Verdi had made an earlier attempt at Grand Opera years before these works with the disappointing Il Vespri Siciliani.
-Scribe provided the libretto; Verdi apparently accepted it on the assumption that it was a first draft, and actually tried to get out of his contract once he realized that Scribe intended it to be the only draft.
+Scribe provided the libretto; Verdi apparently accepted it on the assumption that it was a first draft, and wound up trying to get out of his contract once he realized that Scribe intended it to be the only draft.
 The result was an absolute trainwreck, with an uneven score, unappealing characters, a completely out-of-place ballet sequence that wound up being far more popular than the Opera itself, some covert racism toward Italians that surely displeased Verdi (an Italian himself), and a climax so outrageously gory that it even managed to horrify Richard Wagner.
 Verdi seemed to have learned his lesson from the experience, however, and when he revisited the Grand Opera genre, he made sure it was on his own terms.

 The first of his two mature works in the field, called Don Carlos in France and Don Carlo in Italy, is a messy, sprawling historical epic that nonetheless has a monumental emotional impact.
 It took a genre that had been mostly about spectacle and entertainment even at its most tragic, and used it to portray all of human endeavor as a tapestry of despair.
 Told as a series of intense, confrontational duets punctuated by anguished musical soliloquies and a handful of angry crowd scenes, it builds up an immense sense of anticipation and foreboding only to fade out on a deliberately anticlimactic and highly ambiguous ending in which all the possible outcomes are nonetheless tragic.